foul-fortune-feline/fancy-bookshelf/README.md

-# Better Enchanting
+# Fancy Bookshelf

-A complete overhaul of minecraft's magic system, with a data driven system for integrating other mods!
+A fancier bookshelf, a la the bookcase from Bibliocraft